 In addition to the embedded assessments within each lesson, we have added two formal surveys to this module.

 - One is a series of NGSS-aligned mini-surveys to be completed at the end the OA module’s lessons.
 Each survey will take only 1-3 minutes for students to complete in class.

 - The second is a retrospective pre/post survey that should be completed at the end of the module.
 This survey will provide insight into how students’ ideas about STEM and careers have changed while completing the module.
 The survey should take approximately 8 minutes for students to complete.

 - Both will provide valuable feedback.
 They can all be completed or you could choose to do one or the other.
 If you only have time for one, please choose the second option, which is the retrospective pre/post survey.
 If you are intereseted in findings from this survey, please contact us and we can share your students’ data which demonstrates students’ engagement,

 - For compiled information on these surveys, please see this Teacher Survey Overview.
 This information is also embedded within each of the appropriate lessons.

 For more information on Ocean Acidification, please see the links throughout the module.
 This Ocean Acidification Fact Sheet summarizes many key points and also links to other references.
-Also, this Ocean Acidification Website is a terrific resource that brings together ocean acidification infographics, publications, background information, presentations and news for researchers, policymakers and the public.
+Also, NOAA’s Ocean Acidification Website is a terrific resource that brings together ocean acidification infographics, publications, background information, presentations and news for researchers, policymakers and the public.